blaasto

 The Germplasm Resources Information Network's (GRIN) mission is to support four projects, the National Plant Germplasm System (NPGS), the National Animal Germplasm System (NAGP), the National Microbial Germplasm Program (NMGP), the National Invertebrate Germplasm Program (NIGRP).

-GRIN provides National Genetic Resources Program (NGRP) personnel and germplasm users continuous access to databases for the maintenance of passport, characterization, evaluation, inventory, and distribution data important for the effective management and utilization of national germplasm collections.
+GRIN provides National Genetic Resources Program (NGRP) personnel and germplasm users' continuous access to databases for the maintenance of passport, characterization, evaluation, inventory, and distribution data important for the effective management and utilization of national germplasm collections.

 See: GRIN

 The period of time, generally from Spring to Fall, during which a plant has the proper weather and climate conditions for active growth, fruit production, and fruit ripening.
 This period of time is influenced and/or determined by such things as "last frost date", temperature at your location, your latitude, "date of first frost", and general temperature of the growing season.
-Generally being closer to the equator (lower lattitude) promotes a longer season.
+Generally being closer to the equator (lower latitude) promotes a longer season.
 In very tropical regions the season might actually extend for the entire year.

 The length of the growing season at your location will, most likely, influence your decision about what varieties to grow, such as earlier ripening or "short season" varieties, or possibly varieties with productive breba crops.
 Many figs will not have sufficient time to ripen in shorter season climates.